-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 d by the Registrant ⊠ d by a Party other than the Registrant □ Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under Rule 240.14a-12 VIEW, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı ⊠ □ ment of Filing Fee (Check all boxes that apply): No fee required Fee paid previously with preliminary materials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed by the Registrant ⊠ Filed by a Party other than the Registrant \square Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under Rule 240.14a-12 VIEW, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payment of Filing Fee (Check all boxes that apply): No fee required Fee paid previously with preliminary materials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11

-NOTICE OF THE 2022 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF THE 2023 ANNUAL MEETING OF STOCKHOLDERS

-To the Stockholders of View, Inc.:
+To the Stockholders of View, Inc. ("View" or the "Company"):

-The 2022 Annual Meeting of Stockholders (the "Annual Meeting") of View, Inc. will be held in a virtual format only, on Thursday, December 15, 2022, at 9:00 a.m., Pacific Time, for the following purposes as more fully described in the proxy statement:
+The 2023 Annual Meeting of Stockholders (the "Annual Meeting") of View, Inc. will be held in a virtual format only, on July 25, 2023, at 9:00 AM, Pacific Time, for the following purposes as more fully described in the proxy statement:

-- (1) To elect the six director nominees named in the proxy statement, each for a term expiring at the next Annual Meeting of Stockholders or until their successors are duly elected and qualified, or until such director's earlier death, resignation or removal; - (2) To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2022; - (3) To approve, on a non-binding advisory basis, the frequency of future stockholder advisory votes on the compensation of our named executive officers; - (4) To approve, on a non-binding advisory basis, the compensation of the named executive officers; and - (5) To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- (1) To elect the six director nominees named in the proxy statement, each for a term expiring at the next Annual Meeting of Stockholders or until their successors are duly elected and qualified, or until such director's earlier death, resignation or removal; - (2) To approve, on a non-binding advisory basis, the compensation of the named executive officers; - (3) To adopt and approve an amendment, in the form of Annex B to the accompanying proxy statement, to our Certificate of Incorporation that effects a reverse stock split of the outstanding shares of the Company's Class A common stock, par value \$0.0001 per share, at a reverse stock split ratio of 40-for-1, 45-for-1, 50-for-1 or 60-for-1, as determined by our Board of Directors at a later date (the "Reverse Stock Split," and, such proposal, the "Reverse Stock Split Proposal"); - (4) To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2023; and - (5) To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-Only stockholders of record as of the close of business on October 28, 2022, the record date, are entitled to receive notice of the Annual Meeting and to vote at the Annual Meeting or any adjournments or postponements thereof.
+Only stockholders of record as of the close of business on June 12, 2023, the record date, are entitled to receive notice of the Annual Meeting and to vote at the Annual Meeting or any adjournments or postponements thereof.

 We cordially invite you to attend the virtual Annual Meeting.
 Even if you plan to attend the Annual Meeting, we encourage you to vote your shares in advance using one of the methods described in this proxy statement to ensure that your vote will be represented at the Annual Meeting.
-To attend, vote, and submit questions at the Annual Meeting, please log in to www.virtualshareholdermeeting.com/VIEW2022 using the control number on your proxy card or voting instruction form.
+To attend, vote, and submit questions at the Annual Meeting, please log in to www.virtualshareholdermeeting.com/VIEW2023 using the control number on your proxy card or voting instruction form.
 You may revoke your proxy and reclaim your right to vote at any time prior to its use at the Annual Meeting.
 The proxy statement includes information on what you will need to attend the virtual Annual Meeting.